 I’ll tell you this though.
 Companies that are trying to look at Data Analytics as a tactical budget item are in trouble.
 Think about it this way: do you have to justify the return on investment of your financial department?
 Probably not.
 Why?
 Because you need it to better run your business, safeguard yourself from exposure and spot opportunities before it’s too late – in short, to run your business better.

 The same goes of Big Data and Analytics.
 Data Analytics will have immediate and long term return on investment on your culture, your processes and your bottom line.
 Now, you do want to use the most appropriate technology so you can avoid burning money on the wrong things…but that’s a different question.
-We happen to believe we have the most effective option for Terabyte-range Data Analytics problems (see here an example of how we can help).
+We happen to believe we have the most effective option for Terabyte-range Data Analytics problems.

 If you are still running into ROI discussion issues – try this tactic: figure out the cost of a “wrong decision”.
 Meaning – what happens when your company, your executive team and/or your front-line employees execute the wrong moves because they didn’t have the right insights?